-The Department of Homeland Security (DHS) Science and Technology Directorate (S&T) established an Operations and Requirements Analysis (ORA) Division to use its technical and analytic expertise to identify DHS capability gaps and perform mission, requirements, and operations analysis to improve component operations.
-The goal is to help DHS components save money and time while meeting their critical missions and to transition needed technologies to operational use.
-Operations and Requirements Analysis (ORA) operations research analysts use a “systems thinking” approach to program planning and execution, and work closely with DHS components and DHS HQ to understand their requirements and operations, focus on requirements and analysis rigor in research and development (R&D) projects, and develop more streamlined and efficient processes based on sound business process improvements.
+The Department of Homeland Security (DHS) Science and Technology Directorate (S&T) established an Operations and Requirements Analysis (ORA) Division to use its technical and analytic expertise to identify DHS capability gaps, perform mission/requirements analysis, and perform operations analysis to improve Component operations.
+The goal is to help DHS Components save money and time while meeting their critical missions and to transition needed technologies to operational use.
+Operations and Requirements Analysis (ORA) operations research analysts use a “systems thinking” approach to program planning and execution, and work closely with DHS Components and DHS HQ to understand their requirements and operations, focus on requirements and analysis rigor in research and development (R&D) projects, and develop more streamlined and efficient processes based on sound business process improvements.

 ORA is a customer-driven organization focused on two areas: operations analysis and capabilities, and requirements analytical support to the DHS Enterprise.